a-azad/a-azad.github.io/index.md

 ## Simple Interactive Tool for Kids
   * An interactive web page for kids.
   * Coded in R and RShiny
+  * It is useful to:
+    - Visualize the concept of longitude and latitude
+    - Learn the concept of randomization
   * The tool is live [here](https://delgraph.shinyapps.io/MyTool/).
-  * It is useful to:
-    * Visualize the concept of longitude and latitude
-    * Learn the concept of randomization
   <br><br>
   ![](/imgs/map.jpg)
   <br>